janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 > Beat, beat, whirr, thud, in the soft turf <br>
 > &emsp; &emsp; under the apple trees, <br>
 > Choros nympharum, goat-foot, with the pale foot alternate; <br>

+In contrast with the red-orange, fire-tinged dawn of Troy, we are now greeted with "green cool light"; the haze of smoke has been replaced with the blur of dew.
+The static image of ruined Troy has been replaced with the fluid dance of nymphs ("_choros nympharum_") and satyrs ("_goat-foot_").
+This motion begins softly, with the drifting of the dawn, then acclerates ("_blurs_", "_pale ankles moving_") into onomatopoeia.

 > Crescent of blue-shot waters, green-gold in the shallows, <br>
 > A black cock crows in the sea-foam; <br>